ouidhi/future_of_genres/README.md

 ## Why This Project Exists

-The soundscape of global music is changing — faster than ever.
+The soundscape of global music is changing, faster than ever.
 TikTok virality, global genre crossovers, and streaming algorithms are reshaping what we listen to and why.
 But what if we could *predict* where the cultural current is headed next?

 This project dives into that question by forecasting monthly search interest (2018–2024) for 9 major music genres and projecting their trajectories through 2025 and 2026.
 Think of it as a data crystal ball for music execs, brand strategists, and fans alike — spotlighting what genres are poised to surge, fade, or surprise us next.